faazabilamri7/udemy-devops-15-real-projects/008-AnsibleVagrantJenkinsDeployment/02_Y_Windows_Ubuntu - Copy.md

 Can't use a Windows system for the Ansible control node.

-Install 2 Vagrant VMs in Windows?
+Install 2 Vagrant VMs on Windows?
 -->

 ## Lab goal